Get E-Book

 });

-An error event is followed by close for socket failures.
-Put release logic that must always run in close.
+A socket failure usually emits error, then close.
+Put cleanup that must always run in close.
 Put diagnosis and logging in error.

-The data event is just one read mode.
+The data event is only one read style.
 You can also use stream methods, pipe(), or async iteration.

 for await (const chunk of socket) {